tcl002/cse15l/index.md

 Hello, CSE 15L students!
-You are all awesome!
+You are all amazing! :)

+Happy to have you all here!